kayevo/samourai-dojo/CONTRIBUTING.md

-# Contributing to Samourai Wallet
+# Contributing to Samourai Dojo

 ## Technologies and scope